Preston Sturges: Themes

 According to Todd McCarthy, "A continuing theme of Preston Sturges is that a good front or guise can easily bamboozle the public."
 McCarthy cites Sturges's screenplay for Diamond Jim (1935).
 The critic Ephraim Katz wrote that Sturges's films "... parodied with pungent wit various aspects of American life from politics and advertising to sex and hero worship.
-They were marked by their verbal wit, opportune comic timing, and eccentric, outrageously funny camo characterizations."
+They were marked by their verbal wit, opportune comic timing, and eccentric, outrageously funny cameo characterizations."
 Andrew Sarris wrote, "Sturges repeatedly suggested that the lowliest boob could rise to the top with the right degree of luck, bluff, and fraud."

 In 1942, in his review of The Palm Beach Story, critic Manny Farber wrote:

 He is essentially a satirist without any stable point of view from which to aim his satire.
 He is apt to turn his back on what he has been sniping at to demolish what he has just been defending.
 He is contemptuous of everybody except the opportunist and the unscrupulous little woman who, at some point in every picture, labels the hero a poor sap.
 That the invariable fairy godfather of each picture is not only expressive of his own cold-blooded cynicism but of typical Hollywood fantasy is an example of how this works.
 Another phase of his attack is shrouding in slapstick the fact that the godfather pays off not for perseverance or honesty or ability but merely from capriciousness.

 Anthony Lane writes that his films are peopled, to an alarming degree, by families that don't add up, and by couples who click together and them come apart like toys.
 The hero of The Great McGinty marries his secretary (who already has children of her own) purely because, as an aspirant political thug, he needs a mate.
 Most startling is The Palm Beach Story, in which Claudette Colbert runs out on her husband (Joel McCrea) even though her toes go all funny whenever he kisses her; she simply needs more money in her life, and that means somebody else.
 The movie starts and ends with the curlicued words "And they all lived happily ever" after filling the screen, followed at once by the jaunty rider "Or did they?"
 At no point in a Sturges comedy does a happy family sit around being a happy family; you could read that as a psychotic reaction to his own precarious parentage, but I prefer to think that Sturges was so taken by the drama of his origins that he chose to milk it dry.

 James Agee called Sturges's films "uncontrollably, almost proudly corrupt, vengeful, fearful of intactness and self-commitment ... their mastering object, aside from success, seems to be to sail as deep into the wind as possible without for an instant incurring the disaster of becoming seriously wholly acceptable as art.
 They seem to be, indeed, in much of their twisting, the elaborately counterpointed image of a neurosis.